YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 `bottom 3rem center` means it is centered and `3rem` from the bottom.

-You can refer to [background-position] (https://developer.mozilla.org/zh-CN/docs/Web/CSS/background-position) to set the position of the background image.
+You can refer to [background-position](https://developer.mozilla.org/zh-CN/docs/Web/CSS/background-position) to set the position of the background image.

 ### Avatar

--`enable`: whether to show avatar
+- `enable`: whether to show avatar
--`url`: avatar image link
+- `url`: avatar image link
--`rounded`: whether to be circled
+- `rounded`: whether to be circled
--`opacity`: transparency
+- `opacity`: transparency
--`mickey_mouse`: Closed by default.
+- `mickey_mouse`: Closed by default.
 When ON, the avatar of the sidebar of the article page will move upwards (Disney copyright alert)

 ```yml
 avatar: